 You can find more information in the resources section, including a detailed timeline of the abduction story.

-Continuously ever since October 2022, the left-behind parent has been carrying out single-person outdoor public demonstrations at various locations around the city of Seoul.
+Since October 2022, the left-behind parent has been carrying out single-person outdoor public demonstrations at various locations around the city of Seoul.
 Walking at each site for hours per day on a portable treadmill, he yearns to be reunited with his children.
 Please show your support and help him reach them!

 If you are able to assist with accessing government officials or journalists in either the US or Korea, please email the left-behind parent directly at firstname.lastname@example.org